 Additional specialty departments that the resident will work closely with include internal medicine, oncology, and emergency/critical care.
 Our radiology and diagnostic services are equipped with digital radiography, a 16-slice CT, MRI, fluoroscopy, and ultrasonography.
-The WestVet Physiotherapy and Rehabilitation Center works closely with our surgeons in evaluating almost every orthopedic and neurosurgical patient to develop postoperative plans.

 A unique feature of the private practice residency at WestVet is the association with WestVet Diagnostic Laboratory, a full-service reference lab that employs a full-time clinical pathologist and a full-time anatomic pathologist.
 In addition, the laboratory is located on site, allowing for rapid turnaround of diagnostics tests and immediate consultation.